rstudio/shiny-server/README.md

 * Copy config/upstart/shiny-server.conf to /etc/init/
 * Run `sudo start shiny-server` to start and `sudo stop shiny-server` to stop.
+* Run `sudo reload shiny-server` to re-read the config file without needing to restart the server.

 The upstart script is set to start shiny-server on boot/reboot, and it will also respawn shiny-server if it goes down.